mahmoud/sedimental/entries/designing_a_version.md

 ## CalVer has better semantics

-Ironic, I know.
+Ironically yes.

 SemVer is all relative, and one developer's 1.0 is another's 0.0.1alpha.
 As authors, we try to ignore this and write others off as wrong.
-However, as an application developer who will be depending on many libraries, one major advantage of calendar versioning is being able to look at the dependency list and quick ascertain which libraries are good candidates for updating.
+Calendar versioning is absolute, with many semantic advantages.

-Besides, one of the first steps in evaluating a new library is the most recent release date.
+As application developers adding functionality, evaluating a new library is the most recent release date.
 CalVer puts us in the ballpark right away.
+As maintainers depending on many libraries, calendar versioning allows us to look at the dependency list and quickly ascertain which libraries are good candidates for updating.
+CalVer even lets us take that a step further, with date-based deprecation.

 Many might not realize it, but the oh-so ubiquitous Ubuntu is in fact calendar versioned.
 For example, version 15.04 came out in April, 2015.
 It gets better when you remember Long-Term Support.
 Ubuntu's LTS is 5 years.
 So, 14 + 5, Ubuntu 14.04 LTS end of life will be in 2019.
 You don't have to look anything up.
-It's all right there in the CalVer semantics.
+It's all right there in the CalVer semantics.[^4]

 ## CalVer protects projects